wp-plugins/google-chart-generator/readme.txt

 1. Add button on the write post screen. (for write/edit and posts/pages)
 1. Save charts to a table so that you can insert "favorite charts"

+* Version 1.0.2: General scrambling associated with an unplanned beta release.
 * Version 1.0.1: I accidentally release this to the public before it was ready, so I decided to go ahead and release what I have now.
 I'm actively developing this, so please leave <a href="http://brockangelo.com/wordpress/plugins/google-chart-generator/">feedback</a>.
 * Version 1.0: Very basic version.
 My goal is to get this thing off the ground as soon as possible.